Head and Shoulders

 Traders and analysts constantly study trends and patterns when watching the market in hopes of detecting the next most probable price movement.
 Spotting and correctly identifying patterns, and understanding their significance, is vital to successful trading.
 The head and shoulders pattern is important because of its longstanding history of reliability among market analysts.
 Below, we’ll discuss this pattern in detail, explaining its significance and how you can profit from using it.

 In terms of technical analysis, the head and shoulders pattern is a predicting chart formation that usually indicates a reversal in the trend where the market makes a shift from bullish to bearish, or vice-versa.
 This pattern has long been hailed as a reliable pattern that predicts trend reversal.
 Before we continue, it’s important to keep in mind that the head and shoulders pattern is almost never perfect, meaning, there will likely be small price fluctuations in between the shoulders and the head, and the pattern formation is rarely perfectly shaped in its appearance.

 There are three main components to the head and shoulders pattern.
 Before we explain each part, take a look at the picture below.

-This picture is a clear representation of the three parts of this pattern: two shoulder areas and a head area that price moves through in creating the pattern signaling a market reversal.
+This picture is a clear representation of the three parts of this pattern–two shoulder areas and a head area that the price moves through in creating the pattern signaling a market reversal.
 The first “shoulder” forms after a significant bullish period in the market when the price rises and then declines into a trough.
-The “head” is then formed when price increases again, creating a high peak above the level of the first shoulder formation.
-From this point, price falls and creates the second shoulder, which is usually similar in appearance to the first shoulder.
+The “head” is then formed when the price increases again, creating a high peak above the level of the first shoulder formation.
+From this point, the price falls and creates the second shoulder, which is usually similar in appearance to the first shoulder.
 Importantly, the initial decline does not carry significantly below the level of the first shoulder before there is usually either a slight retracement upward or a flattening out of price movement.